 The UIPM now organizes an annual World Championship for senior, junior and youth athletes, as well as a World Cup Series that consists of four events culminating in a World Cup Final.
 Apart from the one-stadium concept, other innovations include a Fencing Bonus Round, and Modern Pentathlon as an audience spectacle is now very different to what it was in Coubertin’s day.
 The principles, values and the nature of the sporting challenge, however, remain unchanged.

 A Hundred Years Of Evolution

-Modern Pentathlon becomes an Olympic sport at the 5th Olympiad in Stockholm (SWE) and the five sports are spread across five days, a format that continues until 1996 with the exception of three Games (1920, 1984 and 1992) where a four-day format is used.
-Sweden are the dominant force in the early years, until Hungary becomes strong in the 1960s and then it becomes gradually more open worldwide.
+Modern Pentathlon becomes an Olympic sport at the 5th Olympiad in Stockholm (SWE) and the five sports are spread across five days.
+In Atlanta (USA) 1996 UIPM started the one-day format that continues till these days, while in 1920, 1984 and 1992 Games a four-day format is used.
+Sweden is the dominant force in the early years until Hungary becomes strong in the 1960s and then it becomes gradually more open worldwide.

 Charles Leonard (USA) becomes the first Modern Pentathlete at the Olympic Games to achieve a perfect shooting score of 200.

-The UIPM is founded by Sven Thofelt (SWE) who serves as President until 1971.
-In the same year the inaugural UIPM World Championships are held, with Stockholm again the historic first venue.
+The UIPM is founded and its first President was Torn Wibom (1948-1949) succeeded by Gustaf Dyrssen (1949-1960), who was the 1920 Olympic Champion.
+In the next year, the inaugural UIPM World Championships are held, with Stockholm again the historic first venue.

-A new scoring system is introduced, whereby a points total is allocated to each performance and the overall scores are aggregated to determine finishing positions.
+A new scoring system is used in the Games (introduced in the 1954 World Championships in Budapest), whereby a points total is allocated to each performance and the overall scores are aggregated to determine finishing positions.